albertoorozco2/KQRtag/README.md

 ### Prerequisites

+python 3.6.4
+pip 9.0.1

 python libraries by pip

-PIL or Pillow
-QRcode
-Zbar
-openCV
+-setuptools
+-Pillow
+-QRcode
+-Zbar / pyzbar
+-openCV-python

+alternatively:

+2to3 --output-dir=KQR/KQRpython2 -W -n KQR

 ### Installing

-Copy folder at any destination
+Copy folder at any destination and run on command line

+python3 main.py

 ## QR code images

-QR jpg images will be generate and store in the same folder by default
+QR jpg images will be generate and store in the same qrGenerated folder by default

 ## Versioning